How Spatial Memory Works And Is Lost

 Getting help with spatial memory loss

-If you have noticed that you are frequently forgetting where things are located, or if you are getting lost driving or walking routes that you have followed frequently in the past, you may be experiencing spatial memory loss.
+If you have noticed that you are frequently forgetting where things are located, or if you are getting lost driving or walking routes that you have followed often in the past, you may be experiencing spatial memory loss.
 It is a good idea to get help as soon as you notice that you are having memory problems.

 You should contact a psychologist right away when you notice that you have deficits in spatial memory or any other type of memory.
 Certain conditions such as Alzheimer's and dementia have additional treatment options when the disease is caught early.
 A psychologist can administer memory tests and help determine if a diagnosis and treatment are needed.